Kultapyörä

 Helkajuhla illustration from Suomalaiset pakanasivut, a Finnish pagan website from the late 90s and early 00s.

 I don't have many mentions to this, as it's not practised in my region.
 However, in Valkeakoski, Pirkanmaa, there is a traditional festival held called Hela or Helkajuhla in spring around Pentecost.
 There, special runosongs called helkavirret are sung.
-Bonfires called helavalkeat or toukovalkeat are burned there, as well as in Häme, Satakunta and Uusimaa, in order to frive away evil spirits.
+Bonfires called helavalkeat or toukovalkeat are burned there, as well as in Häme, Satakunta and Uusimaa, in order to drive away evil spirits.
 Cattle were also made to walk through fires in order to prevent disease.
 There was mead and dancing.
 Though the idea behind the festivities is pre-Christian, the runosongs sung in Pirkanmaa are thoroughly filled with Christian themes.
 There, maidens formed two lines, singing the runosongs and walking through a ritual route to Helkavuori "Helka hill".
 There, they formed a circle, which has been thought to symbolize the Sun.

 I'm sure this tradition is very precious to Western Finns, but considering I'm not one, it's never been in my personal life.